WoutProvost/simultaneous-decision-and-response/thesis/articles.md

 ### **Self-assembly and morphogenesis:**
 Self-assembly is the process by which robots physically connect to each other.
 Morphogenesis is the process that leads a swarm of robots to self-assemble following a particular pattern, and can be used by the swarm to self-assemble into a structure that is particularly appropriate for a given task.
 With ants this taks can be used to float on water. (p.18)

-Such robots are able, when connected, to share energy and computational resources with their neighbors. (p.19)
+Such robots are able, when connected, to share energy and computational resources with their neighbours. (p.19)

 ### Object clustering and assembling:**
 To group objects close one to the other.
 The difference between clusters and assembles is that clusters are composed of non-connected objects, whereas assembles are composed of physically linked objects.
 Using probabilistic finite state machines.
 The robots explore the environment at random and react in different ways to the discovery of available objects or of part of the cluster/assemble to create. (p.20)

 ## Navigation behaviours
-Behaviors that cope with the problem of coordinating the movements of a swarm of robots. (p.21)
+Behaviours that cope with the problem of coordinating the movements of a swarm of robots. (p.21)

 ### **Collective exploration:**
 The goal of area coverage is to deploy robots in an environment in order to create a regular or irregular grid of communicating robots.
 The obtained grid can be employed, for example, to monitor the environment for hazardous leaks or to guide other robots.
-We call the behavior necessary to guide the navigation of other robots swarm-guided navigation. (p.21)
+We call the behaviour necessary to guide the navigation of other robots swarm-guided navigation. (p.21)

 The most common way to tackle area coverage is to use virtual physics-based design to obtain a grid covering the environment.
 This approach allows the robots to maximize the area covered and form a connected communication network. (p.22)

 Similarly to what happens in packet routing, the robots keep a table of the distance of other robots with respect to the target.
 A robot can then use the entries in the table and reach the target. (p.23)

 ### **Coordinated motion:**
 Also known as flocking, robots move in formation similarly to schools of fish or flocks of birds.
 Animals gain several advantages, such as a higher survival rate, more precise navigation and reduced energy consumption.
-Coordinated motion behaviors are usually based on virtual physics-based design.
+Coordinated motion behaviours are usually based on virtual physics-based design.
 Robots are supposed to keep a constant distance from one another and an uniform alignment while moving.
 Three simple rules: collision avoidance, velocity matching and flock centering.
 Collision avoidance keeps the individuals from colliding one with the other.
-Velocity matching ensures that each individual matches the speed of its neighbors and flocking centering forces each individual to stay close to its neighbors. (p.23)
+Velocity matching ensures that each individual matches the speed of its neighbours and flocking centering forces each individual to stay close to its neighbours. (p.23)

 ### **Collective transport:**
-Also known as group prey retrieval, is a collective behavior in which a group of robots has to cooperate in order to transport an object.
+Also known as group prey retrieval, is a collective behaviour in which a group of robots has to cooperate in order to transport an object.
 In general, the object is heavy and cannot be moved by a single robot, making cooperation necessary.
 The robots need to agree on a common direction in order to effectively move the object towards a target.
 Using probabilistic finite state machines or artificial evolution.
 Cooperation is obtained either through explicit communication of the desired motion direction, or through indirect communication, that is, by measuring the force applied to the carried object by the other robots. (p.25)

 ## Collective decision-making
 **IMPORTANT**
 Deals with how robots influence each other when making choices.
 It can be used to answer two opposite needs: agreement and specialization.
 A typical example of agreement in swarm robotics systems is consensus achievement.
 The desired outcome of consensus achievement is that all the robots of the swarm eventually converge towards a single decision among the possible alternatives.
 A typical example of specialization, instead, is task allocation.
 The desired outcome of task allocation is that the robots of the swarm distribute themselves over the different possible tasks in order to maximize the performance of a system. (p.26)

 ### **Consensus achievement:**
-A collective behavior used to allow a swarm of robots to reach consensus on one choice among different alternatives.
+A collective behaviour used to allow a swarm of robots to reach consensus on one choice among different alternatives.
 The choice is usually the one that maximize the performance of the system.
 Consensus is generally difficult to achieve in swarm of robots due to the fact that very often the best choice may change over time or may not be evident to the robots due to their limited sensing capabilities.
 Ants are able to decide between the shortest of two paths using pheromones.
 Bees have mechanisms to collectively decide which is the best foraging area or which is the best nest location among several possibilities.
 In the first category, direct communication is used: each robot is able to communicate its preferred choice or some related information (routing? scalability? local broadcast?).
 In the second category, instead, indirect communication is used: the decision is performed through some indirect clues, such as the density of the robot population. (p.26)

 In the first, the robots simply follow the robot closest to a target, resulting in a decision based on the spatial distribution of the swarm; in the second, the robots vote, using a majority rule, to decide which target to follow. (p.27)

 A strategy for consensus achievement through direct communication in a swarm of robots performing foraging.
 The robots are able to decide between two foraging areas.
 When two robots get close, they exchange their measured distances between the nest and the latest visited goal.
 Each robot performs an average of its measured distance with the one received from the other robots.
 In this way, the robots are able to agree on which area is the closest to the nest and discard the other one even when the measured distances are noisy. (p.27)

 When a robot finds a new alternative, it evaluates its quality and sends recruiting messages to other robots to advertise it.
 The frequency of these messages is proportional to the perceived quality of the alternative.
 Thanks to the different message frequencies associated with the different alternatives, over time all robots converge on the best alternative.
-The behavior is implemented as a probabilistic finite state machine. (p.27)
+The behaviour is implemented as a probabilistic finite state machine. (p.27)

 Each individual robot has a preferred path.
 When a group of three robots is formed in the nest, the robots choose the path that is preferred by the majority of them.
 The chosen path becomes the preferred one for all the robots in the group.
 Since the robots choosing the short path take less time to complete the execution, they are more often in the nest.
 This results in more groups formed by robots preferring the short path than those preferring the long path.
 This asymmetry eventually makes the robots use the shortest path. (p.27)

 ### **Task allocation:**
-Behavior in which robots distribute themselves over different tasks.
+Behaviour in which robots distribute themselves over different tasks.
 The goal is to maximize the performance of the system by letting the robots dynamically choose which task to perform.
 In ant or bee colonies, part of the swarm can perform foraging while another part looks after the larvae.
 Task allocation is not fixed but can change over time.
 Mainly obtained through the use of probabilistic finite state machines.
 To promote specialization, the probabilities of selecting one of the available tasks are either different among the robots or they can change in response to task execution or messages from other robots. (p.28)

 Robots have to collect prey that are then converted into energy in the nest.
 While foraging, the robots consume energy.
 To replenish this energy, the robots can draw it from a common reservoir.
 Each robot decides to leave and collect prey or to stay in the nest according to a probability.
 This probability depends on whether the nest energy is above or below a given threshold.
 Since this threshold is not homogeneous in the swarm, the number of robots allocated to foraging or to resting is a function of the energy level of the nest. (p.28)